Credit by Examination

 Some students may take a test to place out of English courses.
 This is called Credit by Examination.

 Students can earn up to 30 credits through non-institutional credit-by-exam programs such as AP, CLEP, and up to 24 credits for IB.
-They can also take a challenge exam, which the Department administers.
+They can also take a course challenge exam, which the Department administers.

 Programs, Exam Scores, & Credit Awarded